AdaCore/spark2014/docs/ug/en/source/how_to_use_gnatprove_in_a_team.rst

   Objects accessed outside of SPARK, either directly for statically allocated objects, or through their address or a pointer for all objects, should comply with the assumptions described in [SPARK_EXTERNAL] and [SPARK_EXTERNAL_VALID].
+  In addition, if these objects have parts of an access-to-variable type which are treated as constant in SPARK then their designated object should never be modified.

 * [ADA_PRIVATE_TYPES]
   Private types whose full view is not analyzed, yet are used in